LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 If you set up your own password, remember to restart jupyter server to update the configuration.
   File -> Shut Down

+4. Upload the `./ML-Frontend/notebooks/HeraSDG.ipynb` file.
-4. Grant access to the Spark UI:
+5. Grant access to the Spark UI:
    `kubectl port-forward -n default my-jupyter-jupyter-0 4040:4040`